 Nadja Povrenovic

-"At the end of last year, I stayed with friends in Amsterdam, for whom recycling and waste sorting is the most normal part of everyday life.
-As soon as I returned to Belgrade, I decided to set up garbage bags in the apartment, one for paper, one for glass and one for plastic and cans.
-It took me a while to make recycling a routine, especially if some packaging consists of plastic and paper, so I need to separate it into parts, but now I do it automatically.
-I'm lucky that there are separate recycling bins in front of my house, but I would definitely get involved in waste disposal if they weren't in my neighborhood. "
+"At the end of last year, I stayed with friends in Amsterdam, where recycling and waste sorting is a normal part of everyday life.
+After returning to Belgrade, I set up separate bins for paper, glass, plastic, and cans in my home.
+It took some time to make recycling a routine, especially when packaging combines materials, but now I do it automatically.
+I am fortunate to have separate recycling bins near my house, though if they weren't there, I would definitely get involved with waste disposal."

 Nikola Filipovic

-"Environmental thinking starts at home and that's why I separate kitchen waste and take plastic packaging for recycling.
-Instead of chemical flavors, I use essential oils that are 100% natural, and I also prefer showering instead of filling the tub, thus reducing water consumption.
-I replaced all the classic light bulbs in the apartment with energy-saving ones.
-One of the things everyone can do is clean the space with vinegar instead of conventional detergents with a lot of harmful ingredients, because it's a completely natural way to kill bacteria and germs. "
+"Environmental awareness starts at home, which is why I separate kitchen waste and recycle plastic packaging.
+Instead of chemical fragrances, I use 100% natural essential oils.
+I also prefer showering to filling the bathtub to reduce water consumption.
+I replaced all classic bulbs with energy-saving ones.
+One simple thing everyone can do is clean with vinegar instead of conventional detergents with harmful ingredients, as it’s a natural way to kill bacteria and germs."